jcai27/Chessica/README.md

    cd frontend
    python3 -m http.server 4173
    ```
 3. Open `http://localhost:4173` and use the controls to create a session.
-Drag pieces directly on the board (or fall back to the UCI input) to submit moves, then read the explanations and stream output in real time.
+Choose an engine strength (depth 2–5), drag pieces directly on the board (or fall back to the UCI input) to submit moves, then read the explanations and stream output in real time.
 4. Use the **Session Analytics** panel’s “Refresh” button (or make moves) to fetch aggregated telemetry via `GET /api/v1/analytics/sessions/{id}/events`.

 > This prototype avoids build tooling; React/Vite can replace it later if desired.
+> The board uses [`chessboard-element`](https://github.com/justinfagnani/chessboard-element) and [`chess.js`](https://github.com/jhlywa/chess.js) via CDN, so ensure the frontend machine has internet access the first time it loads.

 ### 14.4 Next Development Targets
 1. Replace the mock engine/explanation pipeline with the real policy/value service + opponent model (GPU-backed inference + MCTS tie-in).